Jaguar XJ (XJ40): Insignia

 In 1992, when Jaguar closed the DS420 Limo shop, all the craftsmen were left standing idle.
-Jaguar devised "Insignia": a bespoke service for the XJ40/XJ81 (see below) and XJS, where prospective owners could specify special paint, trim, wood and wheels at additional cost in any given combination.
-318 XJ40 Insignias were produced, most of them can be identified by the oblong gold-on-black "Insignia" badges on the front wings, and by their above-standard interiors.
+Jaguar devised Insignia: a bespoke service for the XJ40/XJ81 and XJS, where prospective owners could specify special paint, trim, wood, and wheels at additional cost in any given combination.
+318 XJ40 Insignias were produced, most of them can be identified by the oblong gold-on-black Insignia badges on the front wings, and by their above-standard interiors.
 All of the interior trim was done in leather (two-tone colouring being an option), opposed to the leather-vinyl combinations used on regular-spec cars.
-Special paint colours were introduced for the Insignia: Mahogany, Amethyst Blue, Mineral Green, Primrose Pearl, Crystal Blue, Saturn Orange, Peppermint, Sandstone, White Pearl and Lavender.
+Special paint colours were introduced for the Insignia, including Mahogany, Amethyst Blue, Mineral Green, Primrose Pearl, Crystal Blue, Saturn Orange, Peppermint, Sandstone, White Pearl, and Lavender.
 A number of Insignias were put onto the Jaguar demo fleet to do the round of the dealerships to show all the options available in the Insignia line.

-XJR
+Police Special

+Like the Series III XJ, some XJ40s were converted to police cars for motorway traffic police duties in the United Kingdom.
+These XJ40s were badged as Police Special (PS) vehicles and received mainly plastic interiors devoid of luxury fittings.
+The most notable operator of XJ40 Police Specials was Staffordshire Police, who operated multiple examples of the type for use on the M6 motorway until 1999, when the last XJ40 in police use in the United Kingdom was withdrawn.
+Other operators of both marked and unmarked XJ40 Police Specials around the United Kingdom included the police forces of Derbyshire, Cumbria, Cambridgeshire, Durham, Northumbria, Northamptonshire, South Wales, Sussex, Tayside, Warwickshire and in the West Midlands.
+Police Special demonstrators was also converted by Jaguar into high-speed fire tenders for use at Donington Park and the Silverstone Circuit.